frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 # I want to configure whether my Frank application does produce reports

-**4000:** As a service manager I want the option to turn off the report generator.
-When the report generator is off, my Frank application should not invoke Ladybug when processing messages.
-This might reduce the execution time.
+**4000:** As a service manager I want the option to turn off the report generator, so that I can reduce the execution time of my application.

+**4002:** Given is that my application is not performing well.
+As a service manager I want the option to turn on the report generator, so that I will get reports that allow me to investigate my issue.

 **4010:** As a service manager I want the option to create reports for only some adapter executions that match my search criterion.
 TODO: How to make this user-friendly?